Munawwar/htmlizer/README.md

 By default noConflict is assumed false.
 With noConflict = true, there are two main differences:

 - Bindings must be placed within data-htmlizer attribute.
 - Containerless statements with "ko" prefix will be ignored.
-Use without "ko" prefix if you want Htmlizer to process it.
+Use "hz" prefix if you want Htmlizer to process it.